 The subtitle captures the contents of this inspiring book in a nutshell: “How a Concussion Stole My Life and How the Science of Brain Plasticity Helped Me Get it Back”.
 The author gives hope to the millions who suffer from head injuries each year, and provides a unique and informative window into the world’s most complex computational device: the human brain.

 Etheridge T and Strachan N. Let’s talk about concussion (2018).
-Summary of a presentation to BC Balance and Dizziness.
+Summary of a presentation to Balance & Dizziness Canada.

 McCrory P, Meeuwisse W, Dvorak J, et al. Consensus statement on concussion in sport—the 5th international conference on concussion in sport held in Berlin, October 2016.
 Br J Sports Med 2017.
 Available from: http://bit.ly/2FHAv1q